linux maskot

 sudo apt install fzf

-2. Open .bashrc in Your Favorit Editor and Past the Following
+2. Open .bashrc again in Your Favorit Editor and Past the Following

 With this you’ll be able to fuzz search you terminal history, without any duplicates, but instead of executing it directly it will be selected and you can edit the command before executing it.